 Cash back is received in the form of Reward Dollars that can be redeemed for statement credits.
 There is no annual fee (See Rates & Fees).

-On the business credit card side, the American Express Blue Business Cash™ Card earns 2% back on the first $50,000 in annual spending then 1% back.
-Cash back earned is automatically credited to your statement.
+On the business credit card side, the American Express Blue Business Cash™ Card earns 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1% cash back earned is automatically credited to your statement.
 It also comes with Expanded Buying Power which gives cardholders the ability to spend beyond their credit limit.

 Limited-Time Welcome Bonuses

 The information for the American Express® Green Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.